app-sre/qenerate/README.md

 # qenerate

-`qenerate` is a code generator for GraphQL Query and Fragment Data Classes.
+`qenerate` is a pluggable code generator for GraphQL Query and Fragment Data Classes.
+It works hand in hand with GraphQL clients like [gql](https://github.com/graphql-python/gql).
+Clients like gql return nested untyped dictionaries as result to a query.
+`qenerate` generated classes easily transform these nested untyped dictionaries into concrete classes.
-`qenerate` is not a GQL client.
-A GQL client normally returns data in the form of nested untyped dictionaries. `qenerate` solely focuses on generating code for transforming those untyped dictionaries into concrete types.
+`qenerate` itself is not a GraphQL client and solely focuses on generating code for transforming untyped dictionaries into concrete types.

 ## Installation